 If you have any questions about Trackable Entities you'd like answered, feel free to post an issue on the GitHub repo.
 This is where you should also report defects or make feature requests.

 Make use of GitHub Flavored Markdown in issues and comments.
-Be sure to use ``` around keywords and code blocks, and express yourself in Emoji.
+Be sure to use ``` around keywords

 Speaking in Code

-Code speaks louder than words.
+speaks louder than words.
 The very best way to explain an issue is to link to a GitHub repo you've created with a small project that reproduces the issue.
 It can be a simple console app or a unit test.
 I can then fork the repro and create a branch where I can make code changes.
 Then I can submit a pull request to share the changes with you.

 If you're feeling adventurous, you can fork the Trackable Entities repo, then clone your fork and create a feature branch, where you can add a failing unit test.
 When you publish your branch on GitHub, you'll see a button that allows you to create a pull request in order to share your code with me.
 Then I can run the unit test to reproduce the issue and issue a possible fix.